Spice up your inbox with FREE German recipes and a free recipe ebook!

 3. Bread Rolls

-This bread roll recipe is the one for you if you're looking for a side reminiscent of the bread you had in Germany.
-What a great comfort food.
+This bread roll recipe is the one for you if you're looking for a side reminiscent of true German bread.
+You don't even need a butter because they're amazing on their own!
+You can't go wrong with a classic roll on the side.

 Honorable Bread Mentions